Labs

 • Week 2 Lab: Gel Electrophoresis

-Gel Electrophoresis Designs Our group tried to make a design with the letters “HA” which stands for the name of one of our group members, Hines Alayah.
-Instead, we somehow ended up with “LU”.
-Sometimes discoveries in biology are sometimes made serendipitously, so we have decided that “LU” means Love U. Here are a few photo highlights below.
+Gel Electrophoresis Designs Our group set out to make a design with the letters “HA”, standing for the name of one of our group members, Hines Alayah.
+We somehow ended up with “LU” instead.
+Sometimes biology happens by accident, so we have decided that “LU” stands for Love U. A few photo highlights below.
+Loading the restriction enzymes into the lanes.

 • Week 3 Lab: Lab Automation